chrisfesler/notes/windows_dev_env_setup.md

 ## Set up and dial in Ubuntu

+### Update: WSL is pain

+I've given up on WSL for now.
+I'm using Virtual Box + Ubuntu 19.04 and I'm _much_ happier.
+Much of the stuff here still applies, but working in docker is way easier, building is faster, etc., etc.

+### ToDo: delete this stuff

 The actual setup of Ubuntu requires enabling an optional windows feature and then installing Ubuntu from the app store.
 There are a million how-tos online, including this one: https://docs.microsoft.com/en-us/windows/wsl/install-win10